SSN & Banking

 Banks in the NYU Area

-You do not need a Social Security Number to open a bank account, but you will need to bring these documents:
+You typically do not need a Social Security Number to open a bank account, but requirements to open an account may vary by bank and/or account type.
+At a minimum, we recommend you bringing the following documents:

 J-2 dependents can also open bank accounts, and will need to present the same documents listed above.